Bruno Gama

-Bruno Alexandre Vilela Gama (born 15 November 1987) is a Portuguese professional footballer who plays as a right winger for Cypriot club AEK Larnaca FC.
+Bruno Alexandre Vilela Gama (born 15 November 1987) is a Portuguese professional footballer who plays as a right winger for Super League Greece 2 club Kalamata.

 He amassed Primeira Liga totals of 129 matches and 11 goals over seven seasons, mainly representing Vitória de Setúbal and Rio Ave (two years apiece).
-Abroad, he played with Deportivo, Dnipro, Alcorcón and Aris.
+Abroad, he played with Deportivo, Dnipro, Alcorcón, Aris and AEK Larnaca.

-Gama won 83 caps for Portugal all youth categories comprised, scoring 28 goals.
+Gama won 83 caps for Portugal all youth levels comprised, scoring 28 goals.

 Club career

 Portugal

 Gama was born in Vila Verde, Braga District.
 A S.C.
 Braga youth graduate, he appeared aged 16 in his first Primeira Liga game, a 2–2 away draw against U.D.
 Leiria, being subsequently acquired by FC Porto in a €750,000 deal.

 After spending most of his first seasons with the club's B side, Gama served another two top-division loans, at Braga in 2006–07– scoring in a 4–0 home win over FC Slovan Liberec in the group stage of the UEFA Cup– and Vitória de Setúbal the following two years.

 In mid-July 2009, Gama was released by Porto and joined Rio Ave F.C. on a two-year contract.
 During his first season in Vila do Conde he was one of the few players to play all 30 league matches, contributing to a final 12th place in the top tier; he scored in home defeats of former side Setúbal (1–0) and Leixões SC (2–0).